colemancda/GunBound-Decomp/ARCHITECTURE.md

    `0x4e0c68`, `0x4e5421`) are switch/jump fragments *inside* larger functions
    whose auto-analysis was truncated — no standalone prologue nearby.
 They need manual function-boundary repair in the Ghidra GUI.
 Low priority.
+8. Reconstruct concrete structs from confirmed strides. **`RoomPlayerSlot` resolved this pass** — see the dedicated section above (it turned out to be a "struct of arrays" rather than one packed struct: a 0x80-byte name buffer plus several separate same-indexed parallel arrays for stats, plus a count-prefixed variable-length equipped-item list).
+Still open:
-8. Reconstruct concrete structs from confirmed strides: `struct InventoryItem` (0x9c/156 bytes: id fields + expiry date + variable blob), `struct RoomPlayerSlot` (0x80/128 bytes: name + stats), `struct PlayerGameSlot` (0x224/548 bytes, purpose/fields still unknown beyond size and that it's per-player).
-Cross-reference against `itemdata.dat`/`characterdata.dat` samples in `orig/` for field-level layout hints.
+   `struct InventoryItem` (0x9c/156 bytes: id fields + expiry date + variable blob) and `struct PlayerGameSlot` (0x224/548 bytes, purpose/ fields still unknown beyond size and that it's per-player).
+Cross- referencing against `itemdata.dat`/`characterdata.dat` samples in `orig/` for field-level layout hints is blocked on the LZHUF decoder bug (see [FILEFORMATS.md](FILEFORMATS.md)) since those files are compressed;
+   an alternative that doesn't need decompression is to keep decompiling more packet handlers that touch these structs by field offset, the same way `RoomPlayerSlot` was resolved.

 ## Rendering — Direct3D 7 + software hybrid